bilalfarooq056/bilalfarooq056/README.md

 I am a 2nd year Artificial Intelligence student with a passion for leveraging technology to solve real-world problems.
 Currently in my 5th semester, I have gained valuable experience in AI and am eager to further explore its applications.
 I am enthusiastic about learning new concepts and technologies, and I am always looking for opportunities to collaborate on exciting projects.

 - 🔭 I’m currently working on: Back-End
-- 🌱 I’m currently learning: C++, Data Structures, and Data-Base
+- 🌱 I’m currently learning: C++, Data Structures, and Database
 - 💬 Ask me about: AI, Data Science, and Web Development
 - 📫 How to reach me: [bilalfarooq878675@gmail.com](mailto:bilalfarooq878675@gmail.com)